Feedback in images on the commemorative day of January 27

 Photos: Michel Isaac

-The Memorial also welcomed Armin Laschet, President of North Rhine-Westphalia and Federal Minister Plenipotentiary for Franco-German Cultural Relations.
-Accompanied by Jean-Michel Blanquer, Minister of National Education and Youth, and Geneviève Darrieussecq, Secretary of State to the Minister of the Armed Forces, he gathered in front of the Wall of Names and the crypt, and then attended the performance of the choir.
-The delegation also attended the restitution of a workshop on antisemitism and racist prejudices led by the educational team of the Memorial and Sébastien Jung, history teacher, for the benefit of a first class of the Albert Schweitzer high school in Raincy.
+The Memorial also welcomed Armin Laschet, President of North Rhine-Westphalia and federal minister plenipotentiary for Franco-German cultural relations.
+Accompanied by Jean-Michel Blanquer, Minister of National Education and Youth, and Geneviève Darrieussecq, Secretary of State to the Minister of the Armed Forces, he sat in front of the Wall of Names and the crypt, and then attended the performance of the choir.
+The delegation also attended the restitution of a workshop on anti-Semitism and racist prejudices led by the Memorial’s teaching staff and Sébastien Jung, history teacher, for the benefit of a class from the Albert Schweitzer High School in Raincy.

 Photos: Michel Isaac

-Throughout this year 2020, the Shoah Memorial reinforces its main mission of transmitting the history of the Holocaust and genocides in order to help combat the return of antisemitism, hatred and intolerance.
+Throughout 2020, the Shoah Memorial is strengthening its main mission of transmitting the history of the Holocaust and genocides in order to help combat the return of anti-Semitism, hatred and intolerance.